-Tuition and fees are due in full 10 days before the first day of class for each semester unless the account has an approved payment plan.
+Tuition and fees are due in full on the due date unless the account has an approved payment plan.
 It is the student’s responsibility to pay tuition and fees regardless of attendance.
 Students may either:

-- Pay semester tuition and fees in full at the beginning of each semester, or
+- Pay semester tuition and fees in full before the due date of each semester, or

 - Enroll in the Online Compass Payment plan deferred payment plan.

 The Payment plan is designed to finance all, or a portion of, tuition not covered by financial assistance such as grants, loans and scholarships.
 Contact Student Accounts for more information.
 After a student has registered for a course, Cornish has committed space in that course for that student, regardless of attendance.

 Cornish College of the Arts reserves the right to withhold grade cards, academic transcripts, diplomas and letters of recommendation until all charges have been paid and the student’s account is cleared.
 Student Accounts reserves the right to suspend the student privilege of participating in Commencement/Graduation Ceremonies if the student has an unpaid student account balance.
 Failure to pay tuition and fees can result in cancellation of registration and financial aid.

 Cornish College will consider the tuition past due if payment in full is not completed within 10 days of the tuition due date.
 Cornish charges late fees for past due accounts at the rate of $10 for each $1000 past due.
 The minimum late fee is $25.
 The late fees are charged on the first day of class and every 30 days from that point.
 In special cases Cornish may cancel enrollment if the account is not paid by the due date.
 Cancellation for non payment is not automatic: to avoid charges for the semester, students must formally withdraw prior to the first day of class.